What Is This Job Like?

 In cities, competition for jobs might be strong.
 It might be easier to find jobs in rural places.
 Job prospects are expected to be favorable, particularly for social workers who specialize in the aging population or work in rural areas.
 The growing elderly population and the aging baby boom generation will create greater demand for health and social services, resulting in rapid job growth among gerontological social workers.
 Employment of social workers in private social service agencies also will increase.

-Employment of child, family, and school social workers is expected to grow by 20 percent from 2010 to 2020, faster than the average for all occupations.
+Employment of child, family, and school social workers is expected to grow by 8% from 2021 to 2031, faster than the average for all occupations.

-Employment of healthcare social workers is expected to grow by 34 percent, much faster than the average for all occupations.
+Employment of healthcare social workers is expected to grow by 11% from 2021-2031, much faster than the average for all occupations.

-Employment of mental health and substance abuse social workers is expected to grow by 31 percent, much faster than the average for all occupations.
+Employment of mental health and substance abuse social workers is expected to grow by 11%, much faster than the average for all occupations.